AbdelrhmanHamouda/locust-k8s-operator/README.md

 dashboards in order to analyse test results during test runtime or retroactively (interesting for teams) and infrastructure usage and resource monitoring ( interesting for cloud admins, SREs, etc...).

-**Separation of concerns**: By utilizing the _Operator_, _engineering teams_ can focus on building a robust performance test/s and SREs
-DevOps teams can focus on managing the resources.
-This makes it so the barrier of entry is significantly lowered from an end-user perspective.

-**Test isolation** and **Parallel tests**: By default, the _Operator_ is able to support any number of Parallel test executions with an absolute guarantee that each test is fully protected from being polluted by the existence of any number of other tests.

 ![Operator feature set](docs/resources/operator-feature-set.png "Operator feature set")